opensearch-project/documentation-website/_install-and-configure/index.md

 # Install and configure OpenSearch

-This section details how to install and configure OpenSearch, Dashboards, and install plugins.
+This section details how to install and configure OpenSearch and OpenSearch Dashboards.

 ## Install OpenSearch